karimlevallois/gruvbox-material-sublime-text/README.md

 ## Gruvbox Material

-This theme is a port of [Gruvbox Material](https://github.com/gruvbox-material/gruvbox-material) for Sublime Text 4.
+This theme is a port of [Gruvbox Material](https://github.com/gruvbox-material/gruvbox-material) for Sublime Text.

 ## Dark